Eggs: brown, seed-like, covered in a mud-coloured secretion to form an egg mass.

 Until more is known about this insect and its threat to Ontario and the rest of Canada, management efforts should focus on awareness and education.
 This will increase the likelihood of early detection and control of the spotted lanternfly if it arrives here.

 Quarantine zones have been established in PA to limit distribution, slow the spread, and possibly eradicate SLF.

-Many items are quarantined such as outdoor furniture, crated materials, vehicles, campers, stoneware (tiles), firewood, nursery stock – insects lay eggs on anything with a smooth surface outdoors
+Many items are quarantined such as outdoor furniture, crated materials, vehicles, campers, stoneware (tiles), firewood, and nursery stock; SLF insects lay eggs on anything with a smooth surface outdoors

 TIP: Check car for egg masses before leaving a quarantined area!